digma-ai/digma/README.md

 ### 1. Install the IDE Plugin
-Get the Digma plugin from the vsCode [marketplace](https://marketplace.visualstudio.com/items?itemName=digma.digma), additional IDEs support coming soon.
+Get the Digma plugin from the vscode [marketplace](https://marketplace.visualstudio.com/items?itemName=digma.digma), or from the Jetbrains [marketplace](https://plugins.jetbrains.com/plugin/19470-digma-continuous-feedback) for Rider.
+Additional IDEs support coming soon.

 ### 2. Start the Digma backend locally via the Docker Compose file
 Already using OpenTelemetry?
 Awesome!
 We'll fit right into your stack.
 Otherwise - don't worry! everything you need is included in the quick setup.